-Copenhagen is not only very cold during winter, it also is at its most romantic.
+Copenhagen is not only very cold during winter, it is also at its most romantic.
 The streets are decorated with thousands of lights, ice skating rinks can be found all over town and the lovely old houses are covered in snow.
-And, aside from locals, there are few other tourists at the best attractions in Copenhagen during winter.
+And, aside from locals, there are few other tourists at the best attractions in Copenhagen during winter, so you won't feel crowded here.

 How to do that during your trip to Copenhagen in winter?
 Easy!
 Stroll around the romantic capital, discover beautiful Christmas markets and marvel at the art on the streets during the Copenhagen Light Festival.
 Afterwards, reward yourself and warm up with a visit to the sauna and sip on a cup of hot Danish mulled wine.